5 fish combined with only 2 over 500mm

 Recreational Fish Management

 Milder weather due to the relatively low elevation (571m) and proximity to the east coast makes Lake Leake favourable as an early and late season destination for anglers.
 Lake Leake however, provides good sport throughout the season.
 Early season wet fly-fishing and lure casting around the weed beds is a highlight.
+Trolling with shallow running lures has become popular since the use of outboard motors has been allowed.
 Dry fly fishing peaks from November through to December with reliable rises to duns and spinners.
 Drift spinning can be productive throughout the season.
+All waters flowing into Lake Leake and for a radius of 50m below where that water flows into Lake Leake are closed to fishing at all times.

 Recreational anglers have a responsibility to look after fisheries resources for the benefit of the environment and future generations.
 Do not bring live or dead fish, fish products, animals or aquatic plants into Tasmania.
 Do not bring any used fishing gear or any other freshwater recreational equipment that may be damp, wet or contain water into Tasmania.
 Check, clean and dry your fishing equipment before entering Tasmania.
 Do not transfer any freshwater fish, frogs, tadpoles, invertebrates or plants between inland waters.
 Check your boat, trailer, waders and fishing gear for weed and other pests that should not be transferred before moving between waters.
 Do not use willow (which is a plant pest) as a rod support as it has the ability to propagate from a strike.